What the Preliminary Injunction Prohibits

 The preliminary injunction is effective against the petitioner when the petition is filed and against the respondent on service of a copy of the order or on actual notice of the order, whichever is sooner.

-A.R.S. § 25-315(B)Violating this injunction carries serious consequences, including contempt of court and potential criminal prosecution for interference with judicial proceedings.
-Either party can also request the court to divide liquid marital assets equally during the proceedings to prevent one spouse from controlling all the funds.
-For anyone anticipating a dissolution, reviewing your estate plan beforehand, including trust ownership, beneficiary designations, and powers of attorney, is a practical step that protects your interests and ensures nothing is inadvertently changed during the process.
+A.R.S. § 25-315(B)Violating this injunction carries serious consequences.
+These include contempt of court and potential criminal prosecution.
+Either party can also ask the court to divide liquid marital assets equally during the proceedings.
+This prevents one spouse from controlling all the funds.